 How and why Bill S-215 was passed:

-With Bill S-215 Canada is an example to the world as the first
+With Bill 215 Canada is an example to the world as the first

 country to explicitly include “Suicide Bombing” in our criminal

-law to help prosecute organizers, teachers and sponsors!
+law to help prosecute the organizers, teachers and sponsors!

-Because suicide bombing is the major weapon of terrorists and is a term now in common parlance, CANASB had asked Parliament to pass Bill S-215.
-The Bill, explicitly defining “suicide bombing” as an act of terrorism in our Criminal Code, was approved by Parliament in December 2010.
+When suicide bombing became the major weapon of terrorists, and a term in common parlance, Canadians Against Suicide Bombing (CANASB) helped ask Parliament to pass Bill S-215 to explicitly define “suicide bombing” as an act of terrorism in the Canadian Criminal Code.
+It was passed unanimously by Parliament in December 2010 and was proclaimed to come into effect on November 30, 2011.

-When CANASB was established in 2004, no country had explicitly criminalized suicide bombing.
+CANASB was established in 2004 as a federal not-for-profit Corporation, with officers and directors involved in inter-faith activities, public service and academic affairs, when no country had explicitly criminalized suicide bombing.
 Moreover many world leaders had never condemned suicide bombing and several said it was an acceptable means for a particular cause.
-We, therefore, asked Parliament to cover suicide bombing explicitly to ensure that anyone who organizes teaches or sponsors suicide bombing is criminally liable in Canada.
-In our view no matter the rights or wrongs of any conflict, suicide bombing against civilians can never be justified.
+CANASB, however, believe that no matter the rights or wrongs of any conflict, suicide bombing against civilians can never be justified.

-CANASB is a federal not-for-profit Corporation and our offices and directors are involved in inter-faith activities, public service and academic affairs.
-We helped generate Bill S-215 when former Prime Minister and Justice Minister Kim Campbell, then Secretary General of the Club de Madrid, advised us:
+CANASB then helped generate Bill S-215 when former Prime Minister and Justice Minister Kim Campbell, as Secretary General of the Club de Madrid, advised us:

 “It is this whole process that has to be denied legitimacy by holding all the participants culpable in law and opinion…We need to create a seamless web of legal liability around terrorist acts.
 What is perhaps not clearly established and could be done by your campaign is to extend EXPLICIT legal liability for terrorism committed by suicide bombers to ALL who have played a role in encouraging, assisting or rewarding the act”.

-Our www.canasb.ca web site has information about our activities and shows the countries, beginning in Sri Lanka in the 1980’s, suffering from suicide bombing.
-Iraqi web sites in Muslim design around the world support the Bill and CANASB.
+The Bill and CANASB received support from around the the world which included Iraqi web sites in Muslim design.
+Our www.canasb.ca web site has information about our activities and also shows the countries beginning in Sri Lanka in the 1980’s, suffering from suicide bombing.

-Honourable Jerry Grafstein is a principal in the Organization for Security and Co-Operation in the Europe Parliamentary Assembly, the largest parliamentary association in the world, and will now ask his connections internationally and in the US Congress to consider similar legislation.
+The Honourable Jerry Grafstein has published a book, "Suicide Bombing: Parliament Speaks" with a complete history of all the Bills, Parliament and Senate debates, hearings, final passage and proclamation, which he dedicated to CANASB.
+He was a principal in the Organization for Security and Co-Operation in the Europe Parliamentary Assembly, the largest parliamentary association in the world, and is asking his connections internationally and in the US to consider similar legislation.

 |